-Spring 5 is the latest version of Spring framework and it has the support for reactive web applications.
+Spring 5 is the latest version of the Spring framework and it has the support for reactive web applications.
 Being reactive implies that a system is elastic, message-driven, responsive, and resilient.
-Spring Framework’s two of the most important features are inversion of control (IOC) and dependency injection (DI).
-This is because, we can build loosely coupled applications when DI and IOC are used properly.
+Spring Framework’s two of the most important features are an inversion of control (IOC) and dependency injection (DI).
+This is because we can build loosely coupled applications when DI and IOC are used properly.

 Well, if you are a new developer, you may think you should go for Spring Boot as it is the latest one.
 So, let’s dig deeper into the comparison part and understand which one is more recommended than the other.

 [ Related Article: Spring Cloud Tutorial for Beginners ]

 [ Related Article: Microservices With Spring Boot ]

 You can use Spring MVC if you want to develop a web application with Spring.
 However, for the development of general Spring applications or beginning to learn Spring, it is recommended that you use Spring Boot as it is production-ready, mitigates the job, and is being quickly adopted.
 Also, Spring Boot can use Spring MVC and autoconfigure it.
 In this case, the choice won’t be between MVC and Boot but between Boot or Bootless.
 This depends on how open to associated risks and innovation your organization is.

 Today, most of the Spring projects are integrated completely with Boot and even the Spring community began to develop various applications based on Spring Boot(monitoring and managing for example).
 You can benefit from very nice and useful features like remote shell and actuator for monitoring and managing with Boot.
 This enhances your application with production-ready features.

 Spring Boot has very powerful and nice configuration controls.
 Because of these, you can extend the Boot in a very simple and impressive way.
 The boot is one of the first microservice ready platforms.